HiromiShikata/create-source-code-with-chatgpt/README.md

     - don't return repository type because we can't use mock function.
     - implement all returning value for each mock.
         - don't use jest `jest.fn()`
+    - Please explicitly specify the data types.
+    - Don't use any

 - useCase
     - instanciate with mock repositories